anyapages/shopping-cart-exercise/README.md

 - Implement the restock feature when a user clicks the “ReStock Products” button, a call is made to the Strapi back end specified in the input field.
 - The result of this call should be updated on the list of products.

-The text showing the player in turn (Player X's turn) should be displayed below the board and should be contained within an `<h1></h1>`  tag and have the id turn.

 ## Solution
 I use `doFetch`(url) function on `restockProducts` value to make a call to the API and use `setItem` to update the existing items as shown below;
 ```javaScript